cocomine/chatGPT-web-discord-bot/README.md

 New Function
 ---
-Channels that restrict message processing
+Channels that restrict message processing.
+Switch to ChatGPT web model

 ## Features